Frequently Asked Questions – General

 How are MoW volunteers identified as they move through the community on delivery?

 We have magnetic Meals on Wheels signs that volunteers can affix to their cars while they are out delivering meals as well as signs that they can display from inside their vehicle.

 Do you deliver meals on holidays?
 In bad weather?

 Meals on Wheels closes for public holidays as our clients’ families are more likely to be home and able to prepare meals.
 We can; however, provide extra meals to those who might need them.
 We do continue to operate in bad weather unless there is an imminent threat of a hurricane.

 Can I deliver on my own?

 Our policy is to send people out on delivery in pairs.
-With the advent of social distancing practices, however, we are relying on volunteers to deliver with a friend or family member – someone they are comfortable sharing a confined space with.
+With the advent of social distancing practices; however, we are relying on volunteers to deliver with a friend or family member – someone with whom they are comfortable sharing a confined space.
 This is not possible for everyone and some drivers do deliver meals on their own.